ibm-security-innovation/menagerie/README.md

 ([default.json](../../blob/master/environments/generic-ami/confs/default.json)
 that contains location of intenal services, credentials, and misc directories.

-Cleanup configuration (for file system) is located under `/data/menagerie/scripts/cleanup.sh` - edit this file if you need to increase/reduce cleanup times.
-This script is launched every minute.
+Cleanup script (for volumes) is located inside the menagerie containers under `/usr/local/menagerie/scripts/cleanup.sh` - edit this file if you need to increase/reduce the period files are kept.
+This script is launched periodically via an external cron task see `/etc/cron.d/menagerie-cron`

 ### Deployment
 It is recommended to read the